inspiration

 3 Micro-hacks

-- Edit regularly: remove pieces that don't contribute to overall vision
+• Edit regularly: remove pieces that don't contribute to overall vision

-- Group related items: collections make stronger statement than scattered objects
+• Group related items: collections make stronger statement than scattered objects

-- Leave negative space: every maximalist addition needs breathing room
+• Leave negative space: every maximalist addition needs breathing room

 What this gives you: spaces that feel personal and layered without sacrificing calm, creating homes that reflect complexity while maintaining harmony

-7. Practical Implementation Tips
+7. Practical Tips for Renters and Small Apartments

 Start with editing, not buying.
 Before acquiring new pieces, remove items that don't serve purpose or bring joy.
 This clearing process reveals what you truly need and creates space for intentional additions.
 Edit ruthlessly, trust that less feels more, and resist urge to fill gaps immediately.